lucee/lucee-docs/docs/04.guides/06.extensions/10.extension-membase/page.md

 moxi http://{membase server1}:8080/pools/default/bucketsStreaming/default http://{membase server2}:8080/pools/default/bucketsStreaming/default
 ```

-As you see moxi will try to use the 2 passed hosts as part of the cluster and will manage the routing of your application calls. **Important : you will need in any case to acces the membase administration panel ( on both hosts ) and to add them into the same cluster**.
+As you see moxi will try to use the 2 passed hosts as part of the cluster and will manage the routing of your application calls. **Important : you will need in any case to access the membase administration panel ( on both hosts ) and to add them into the same cluster**.
 When this is done you will start using the power of memcached with the agility of membase.

 If you run a single membase server on you localhost for testing purposes ,you will not need to launch moxi manually cause the server will already do that .
 Just point your cache to the moxi host using the default port.